Norma Jean 1986

 lawyer at the time was a friend of Margo's and

-attending a conference at Margo's house, where Norma
+a conference at Margo's house, where Norma Jean met

-returned to LA and revived the dormant LA chapter of
+LA and revived the dormant LA chapter of C.O.Y.O.T.E.

-C.O.Y.O.T.E.
-She has been the executive director of
+She has been the executive director of the LA and

 In 1995, she represented C.O.Y.O.T.E and the US as an official NGO delegate to the UN Fourth World Women's Conference in Beijing, China.
 It was at the UN conference that Norma Jean achieved what she considers an accomplishment of a lifetime.
 She and four of her peers (representing Thailand, Australia, Malaysia and England) verbally battled the well-funded "Coalition Against Trafficking in Women" and other international anti-porn, anti-prostitution groups during the workshops and seminars held prior to the ratification of the Platform for Action.
 [Every ten or so years, this document-- which sets the course for legislation adopted in UN member countries- must be thoroughly discussed, every word in the document debated and finally accepted for the member nations' delegates to ratify.]